ipatch/homebrew-us-05/README.md

 ```

 > ❗️`brew reinstall` is problematic a majority of the time, so when experimenting with local formula when developing use **brew install** /path/to/formula.rb

+> 🚨 recently i've had difficulty installing a formula that has a similar name with that of a formula from a installed tap, ie. installing `freecad.rb` locally was resulting in conflicts of sorts, so created a unique name, ie. `freecad-dev.rb` and am able to install  & test formula file locally without have to go through the git add, commit, push brew update, brew install routine.  the above mentioned brew cmd is all that is required

+> 🚨 if there are any sytnax errors within the formula file the brew cmd will fail with a shitty error message, ie. not letting the user know the formula file contains a error mesage but rather brew complains it cannot find the specified formula.

 ### Development / cask